 Hainanese Chicken Rice

-Hainanese chicken rice is a Hainanese cuisine originally created in Hainan region of southern China.
-It is an adaptation by Hainanese Chinese who migrated to Southeast Asian countries, derived from the famous Hainanese recipe named Wenchang chicken.
+Hainanese chicken rice originated from the Hainan region of southern China.
+It is an adaptation by Hainanese Chinese who migrated to Southeast Asia countries.
+Specifically derived from the famous Hainanese recipe named Wenchang chicken.
 It is extremely popular in Malaysia and Singapore, as well as in Vietnam and Thailand.
-Hainanese chicken rice is voted at ranking number 45 on CNN go’s list of the World’s 50 most delicious foods in 2011.
-It is also credited as one of the national dishes of Singapore.
+They voted Hainanese chicken rice on CNN’s list of The World’s 50 Best Foods in 2021, at ranking number 45.
+Besides, they also credited it as one of the national dishes of Singapore.

-The unique fragrance flavour of Hainanese chicken rice always brings back fond memories of my childhood every time I savour this dearly-loved dish.
-It is no doubt my favourite childhood hawker food which is broadly obtainable in many kopi tiam cafés (coffee shops), hawker stalls and even restaurants, in both Malaysia and Singapore.
+The unique fragrance flavour of Hainanese chicken rice always brings back fond memories of my childhood.
+Every time I savour this dearly-loved dish.
+It is no doubt my favourite childhood hawker or street food.
+Which is broadly obtainable in many kopi tiam cafés (coffee shops), hawker stalls and even restaurants.
+In both Malaysia and Singapore.

 Gluten Free Hainanese Chicken Rice